-Alaska now says its residents 65 and older can get the COVID-19 vaccine starting next week
+Alaska trying to sort out confusion over COVID-19 vaccine for people over 65

 Asked at a media briefing Monday whether the general confusion prompted the state’s decision, Zink said state officials took steps to move up senior vaccinations given the swirl of appointments being made amid email chains and social media messages sharing the link.

-Officials said they felt comfortable making the change after they heard most providers were making good progress with the current eligible group of Alaskans: people in health care settings like home health or outpatient facilities.
+Officials said they felt comfortable making the change after they heard most providers were making good progress with the current eligible group of Alaskans: people in health-care settings like home health or outpatient facilities.

 “We just said, ‘OK, let’s keep moving forward,'” Zink said.